G. William Longenecker

-Family
+Early life

 Longenecker was born on August 19, 1899, in Neillsville, Wisconsin, the son of George Washington Longenecker and Rose Longenecker (née Ernst).
 His father was born in Grofdale, Pennsylvania, and moved to central Michigan with his parents when he was a child.
-George studied at Oberlin College, in Oberlin, Ohio, and became a Congregational Minister; he and Rose moved to in Northern Wisconsin to do mission work in the logging camps.
+George studied at Oberlin College, in Oberlin, Ohio, and became a Congregational Minister; he and Rose moved to Northern Wisconsin to do mission work in the logging camps.
 Bill was born in Neilsville during this time.

 The family moved to Berthold, North Dakota, homesteaded there, and then moved to Minot, North Dakota, and Provo, Utah.
 The family took the train out to Utah, then on the return trip, decided to take the wagon route, and engaged two horses, a mule and mountain wagon to travel back to Wisconsin, taking three months for the journey.
 Longenecker's mother, Rose, wrote an extensive diary of their time homesteading and traveling.
 George, Bill's father, was the pastor of the Neilsville Congregational Church for 38 years.
 Longenecker was one of four surviving children including his older sister, Gladys, older brother Ernst, and younger sister Lois.

-Longenecker married Sarah Schuyler Stebbins (born Aug 11, 1905) on June 22, 1926.

-His son George, also a graduate of the University of Wisconsin, was a professor of landscape architecture at West Virginia University, and founded the West Virginia Botanic Garden.

-Education and career

-Longenecker was graduated from Neilsville High School.
-He then attended the University of Wisconsin-Madison, from which he received a Bachelor of Science degree in 1924, and earned a Master of Science in horticulture in 1929.
+Longenecker graduated from Neilsville High School.
+He attended the University of Wisconsin-Madison, from which he received a Bachelor of Science degree in 1924, and earned a Master of Science in horticulture in 1929.
+He was a member of Farmhouse Fraternity, also known as Delta Theta Sigma.